D4nyi/FastEnum.Extensions.Generator/README.md

 _**Note:**_
 I'm trying to make the generated code behave the same as the .NET implementation.
-If you find any differences please let me know.
+If you find any differences, please let me know.

 ## Limitations

-- Only actively supported .NET versions are supported.
+- Only currently supported .NET versions are supported.
 See: [supported version list](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core#lifecycle)
 - .NET Framework is not supported
 - Generation extensions for enums nested in classes with generic type parameters are not supported.
+- Generation extensions for enums nested in multiple classes is not supported.

 ## Example